ClouDesire/docusaurus/docs/modules-helm.md

 * `helm-load-balancer-setup`: if set to any value, a load balancer is automatically enabled after the chart is successfully installed

-Any values that needs to be passed to the chart, can be provided with a `helm-` prefix and a json payload, e.g.:
+Any values that need to be passed to the chart, can be provided with a `helm-` prefix and a json payload, e.g.:

 Key: